iturdikulov/notes/LaTex.md

 - [TeX Live packages](https://tug.org/texlive/) (typesetting system, TeX is a popular means of typesetting complex mathematical formulae)
-  - ==texlive-core== - essential package, based on the medium upstream install scheme
+  - texlive-core - essential package, based on the medium upstream install scheme
   - texlive-latexextra - contains many useful packages, such as polyglossia, amsmath and graphicx.